-St Mary’s stands in the catholic tradition of the Church of England.
+St Mary’s, Maldon stands in the catholic tradition of the Church of England.
 Here we try to practise the generous Gospel of Jesus Christ.
 Together we are exploring a way of living which is inspired by joyful worship and takes seriously the interior life.
 We embrace the challenges of peace-making both globally and locally.
 Welcome to this inclusive community of health and healing.

-St Mary’s Church is now and has been throughout its history a beacon for the town’s community and visitors.
+St Mary’s Church, Maldon is now and has been throughout its history a beacon for the town’s community and visitors.
 Known as the Fishermen’s Church its tower guides many sailors and their craft into the Hythe.
 The door is always open from early morning to dusk and the visitors’ book bears witness to those who find peace and solace in the spiritual beauty of St Mary’s historic and welcoming space.

 The Parish Mass held each Sunday morning is well attended by members of the Church family and visitors, and through worship, the sacrament and music helps the people learn about the gospel and develop their knowledge and trust in Jesus.